 It sounds hacky, but it really works.

-1. Smash head of garlic: Place the head of garlic in one bowl and smash with the bottom of a similar-sized bowl.
+Grab two bowls of similar size.
+Place the head of garlic in one bowl and smash with the bottom of the other bowl.
 You can also smash between two cutting boards.

-- You can also do this with just a few garlic cloves and not the whole bulb, but it will require more shaking to get the peels off.
+Test Kitchen tips: You can also use a firm plastic food storage container with a lid—try any of these.
+A jar works, too, but the process will take longer.
+This can also be done with just a few garlic cloves rather than the whole bulb, but it will require more shaking to get the peels off.

 How to Peel Garlic in the Microwave